PostgreSQL#

 volumes:

-# mounts a named volume at the default path for postgres
+# mounts a named volume at the default path for Postgres

 - db:/var/lib/postgresql/data